brentp/peddy/README.md

 the most useful columns from the `het-check` and `sex-check`.
 Users can **first look at this extended ped file for an overview of likely problems**.

-See [the docs](TODO) for a walk-through and thorough explanation of each plot.
+See [the docs](http://peddy.readthedocs.io/en/latest/) for a walk-through and thorough explanation of each plot.

 Speed
 -----

 Because of the sampling approach and parallelization, `peddy` is very fast.
-With 20 CPUs, on the 17-member *CEPH1643* pedigree whole-genome VCF, peddy can run the het-check and PCA in < 20 seconds.
-The pedigree check including all vs. all against the 2504 thousand genomes samples run in 85 seconds.
+With 20 CPUs, on the 17-member *CEPH1643* pedigree whole-genome VCF, peddy can run the het-check and PCA in ~ 15 seconds.
+The pedigree check including all vs. all against the 2504 thousand genomes samples also run in 15 seconds.
-It finishes the full set of checks in under two minutes.
+It finishes the full set of checks in under 40 seconds.

 In comparison [KING](http://people.virginia.edu/~wc9c/KING/manual.html) runs in 14 seconds (it is **extremely fast**); the time including the conversion